textlint-rule/textlint-rule-no-exclamation-question-mark/README.md

 Defaults: Disallows to use `!?！？`.

 - `allow`: `string[]`,
-    - allow word list that suppor [RegExp-like String](https://github.com/textlint/textlint-filter-rule-allowlist#regexp-like-string)
+    - allow word list that support [RegExp-like String](https://github.com/textlint/textlint-filter-rule-allowlist#regexp-like-string)
     - some unique noun is allowed by default
     - Default: `[]`
 - `allowHalfWidthExclamation`: `boolean`